dan-schel/mc-utils-mod/README.md

 There is also a GitHub action which compiles the mod as an artifact, that you download it from there.

 This only works if you have Java 21 installed (or whichever version is listed in `build.gradle`, I think).

-## TODO

-- Move antigrief stuff into the mod.